aravinds-kannappan/orthogonal-take-home/README.md

 ```

 - **Postgres** for durable storage, user management, conversation search
-- **Redis** as a cache layer — cache enrichment results with a 1-hour TTL to cut Orthogonal API costs significantly
+- **Redis** as a cache layer — cache enrichment results with a 1-hour TTL to cut Orthogonal API costs significantly on repeated queries

 ### How would it scale?